dgoldman0/SAM/README.md

 ## Memory

 This version of SAM uses a small persistent memory which is maintained as an essay.
 It is expected that this approach will result in a less robust consciousness than repeated fine-tuning of a base model, but it solves the high cost problem associated with it.
 In the future, fine-tuning could be added on top of this model, and it may be a cleaner and superior option compared to the original design.

+## External Commands

+The system is able to interact with external data by issuing system commands while waiting for a response.
+If API keys are filled in appropriately, it can access YELP, NEWSAPI, OPENWEATHERAPI, and others.
+It can also fetch content through an HTTP request, and perform a number of other tasks.

 ## Limitations